perusio/chive-nginx/README.md

    and user experience, no to mention security. phpMyAdmin it's problably one of the most insecure web apps out there.

-   It assumes that the domain affect to Piwik is `chive.example.com`.
+   It assumes that the domain affect to Chive is `chive.example.com`.

    Change accordingly to reflect your server setup.